Serialcomms/Excel-Automation-AddIn-with-Installer/README.md

 The design goals for this project are therefore :-

 1. Working Excel Automation Add-In with sample functions
-2. Integrated 'Click-Through' installer, more familiar to end-users
+2. Integrated 'Click-Through' Installer, more familiar to end-users
 3. All development in VB.Net, using Microsoft Visual Studio 2022
 4. No third-party libraries or utilities required
 5. Coding style to support infrequent developers
-6.
+6. Supports 32-Bit and 64-Bit Office - see later for details

 </p>
 </details>